Serving the greater Auckland Area since 1988

 (b) the reasons for the refusal."

 But if that doesn't work, and you get a Notice to Fix, you do not have many options.
-You can appeal to the Department of Building and Housing if you think the Notice is way over the top.
+You can apply for a Determination (from MBIE) if you think the Notice is way over the top.
 An obvious example is them telling you to reclad the whole house when you are dammed sure there is little, if anything wrong with it.
 Your only other alternative is to abide by the Notice To Fix - and they have the power to fine you large amounts if you don't.

 Okay, that all sounds a bit scary, what are the other alternatives?
 The most obvious one is to simply sell the house (if that is what you are trying to do) "As is, where is".
 In other words, take a drop in value and move on.
 There are plenty of buyers out there confident they can get a CCC.
 Let them.
 And let me say it again: Do NOT fall into the trap of assuming getting a CCC is just a formality and therefore sign an agreement making you responsible for doing it!